Leeds United F.C.: 2010–2020: Return to the Championship

 On 30 October 2015, Cellino agreed a deal in principle with Leeds Fans Utd to sell a majority stake in the club.
 When asked to legally commit to an exclusivity period to allow due diligence to commence, he reneged.
-On 2 June 2016, Garry Monk was appointed as the club’s new head coach, replacing Steve Evans.
+On 2 June 2016, Garry Monk was appointed as the club's new head coach, replacing Steve Evans.
 On 4 January 2017, Italian businessman Andrea Radrizzani purchased a 50% stake in the club from Massimo Cellino.
-Leeds narrowly missed out on the play-offs, having been in the play-off positions for the majority of the season before a poor run of form in the final four games of the season saw them drop into seventh place, they were also knocked out of the FA Cup by National League side Sutton United.
+Leeds narrowly missed out on the play-offs, having been in them for the majority of the season before a poor run of form in the final four games of the season saw them drop into seventh place, they were also knocked out of the FA Cup by National League side Sutton United.

 On 23 May 2017, Radrizzani announced a 100% buyout of Leeds United, buying the remaining 50% shares from previous co-owner Massimo Cellino, with Radrizzani taking full ownership of the club.
 Garry Monk resigned as head coach two days after the takeover, after one season at the club in which he guided them to seventh place.
 On 15 June 2017, former Spain international Thomas Christiansen was announced as the new head coach.
 This was followed by Radrizzani introducing Leeds United Women back to Leeds United ownership.
 Also, Radrizzani completed the purchase of Elland Road from Jacob Adler's company, Teak Commercial Limited for £20 million, using his own company Greenfield Investment Pte Ltd. Thomas Christiansen was dismissed and replaced with Barnsley manager Paul Heckingbottom on 6 February 2018.
 In May 2018, 49ers Enterprises, the business arm of the San Francisco 49ers, bought shares in the club to become a minority investor.

-On 1 June 2018, Heckingbottom was dismissed after being at the club for four months and was replaced with Marcelo Bielsa, signing a two-year contract with an option of a third year.
-In doing so he became the highest-paid manager in the club's history.
+On 1 June 2018, Heckingbottom was dismissed after four months and was replaced with Marcelo Bielsa.
 Bielsa's first season in charge saw Leeds make an impressive start and remain in the top two with Norwich City for the majority of the season, on course for automatic promotion to the Premier League.
 However, a poor end to the season saw the team lose out on automatic promotion to Sheffield United.
 Leeds entered the play-offs against Derby County; despite winning the first leg 1–0, they ultimately lost 4–3 on aggregate which consigned them to another season in the Championship.